Najiba-Haidari/coding-quiz/README.md

 ## Usage

-By using this webpage, you can easily generate random passwords within range of 8-128.
-Your password can contain lowercase letters, uppercase letters, numbers and special characters upon your choice.
-Generate a password and enjoy it.
+By using this webpage, you can test your knowlege about the related questions and see the scores at the end.
+Enjoy the quiz.

 ## screenshot of the page